Last Updated: August 16, 2022

 We use mobile analytics software to allow us to better understand the functionality of our Mobile Software on your phone.
 This software may record information such as how often you use the application, the events that occur within the application, aggregated usage, performance data, and where the application was downloaded from.
 We do not link the information we store within the analytics software to any personal information you submit within the mobile application.

 As part of our text message filtering functionality, our Mobile Software also collects text messages from senders who are not in your contacts, and analyzes these text messages to determine whether they are malicious.
 We only receive the sender information and the body of the message which is analyzed to determine if they contain malicious URLs or come from malicious senders; no information is provided about the recipient.
 Text messages that are malicious are retained for analysis by our researchers, however, all other text messages are discarded.
 To learn more please visit our knowledgebase article here

 We collect information that allows us to fight against malware and PUPs on your device and contact you if you allow us to send push notifications.

-Software Collection – information collected when using our Malwarebytes Privacy software
+Software Collection – information collected when using our Malwarebytes Privacy VPN software

-As part of installation and activation of your Malwarebytes Privacy application, we:
+As part of installation and activation of your Malwarebytes Privacy VPN application, we: